AFKatta/DesignPatterns/README.md

 # Patterns
-Collection of frequently asked design pattern during coding interview
+Collection of frequently used design Patterns